neoito-hub/learningHub/README.md

 ## Hacks:

-There is a content in the root directory in which all the pages / topics are added as Markdown.
+There is a content folder in the root directory, where pages / topics are added as Markdown.

 To create a new page; add a new file where filename will be assigned as the route / topic.